22Neves/devsite-docs/guides/order/online-payments/integration-card.en.md

 >
 > Attention
 >
 > When creating a payment it is possible to receive 3 different statuses: "Pending", "Rejected" and "Approved".
-Refer to the complete list of payment statuses and the order created in the [Status]() section. <br>
+Refer to the complete list of payment and order statuses in the [Status]() section. <br>
 > <br>
 > To keep up with updates, you need to configure your system to receive payment notifications and other status updates.
-See [Notifications](/developers/en/docs/checkout-api/additional-content/your-integrations/notifications) for more details.
+See [Notifications](/developers/en/docs/order/online-payments/notifications) for more details.

 ----[mlb]----